 Signs of Opiate Abuse

-If someone has become addicted to opiates, the following signs may appear:
+If someone in your life has an opiate addiction, the following signs may appear:

 - Needing more of the drug to get the same effects (tolerance)